visualpharm/Lunacy/docs/index.md

  </details>

 ## Desktop Apps

+[Desktop Apps](https://icons8.com/app) are Windows and IOS icons apps.
+The main idea behind the desktop apps is to provide offline access to our icons.
+Download it once and use it offline side by side with design tools of your choice.
+Ease of search and ease of use!
+Drag and drop icons from the app right into your design.
+It is that simple and effective!
+Take your dev process to the next level with our desktop apps!

 ## Icons API

 <!--The framework consist of <b>search engine</b> that allows to programmatically search for icons metadata and icons <b>retrieval service</b> which utilizes that metadata to actually retrieve icons in various formats, styles, colours, sizes etc. Click on the collapsable items below to read more about each of the topics:-->